MicrosoftDocs/power-automate-docs/articles/desktop-flows/upload-custom-actions.md

 - You have access to the Power Platform environment.
 - You're assigned **Desktop Flow Module Developer** role in the [Power Platform admin center](https://admin.powerplatform.com).

-> [!IMPORTANT]
-> This feature requires Power Automate for desktop v2.32 or later.
+- This feature requires Power Automate for desktop v2.32 or later.

 ## Upload custom actions